agenovia/TICK-Env/README.md

 # TICK-Env
-TICK (Telegraf, InfluxDB, Chronograf and Kapacitor) stack for my home IoT projects.
+Boilerplate TICK (Telegraf, InfluxDB, Chronograf and Kapacitor) stack docker config for my home IoT projects.

 ## Deployment
 Clone the environment to a local directory and deploy using docker swarm with the commands below